Bouncing Dark Matter: Chemistry of the Bounce

 We define a state to undergo a bounce if it is in equilibrium, and if its chemical potential satisfies Eq.\,\eqref{eq:condition} at some moment in the early Universe.
 As discussed above, this requires that the DM chemical potential deviates from those of all other lighter species in the bath.
-The aim of this paper is to explore scenarios that satisfy Eq.\,\eqref{eq:condition}.